VladChat/luggage-scale/blog_src/content/posts/2025/10/hurricane-imelda-weakens-after-lashing-bermuda-as-a-category-2-storm-battery-les.md

 - Moisture matters.
 Humidity and salt air can affect gear.
 Choose corrosion-resistant hardware (stainless steel hooks on your scale) and quick-dry fabrics.
 - Flight variability.
 Island airports can face ground delays even in marginal weather if upstream routes are congested.
 Being packed and weighed in advance helps you capitalize on any open seats.

-For a comprehensive packing plan designed around storm season conditions, review our <a href="https://luggage-scale.com/blog/hurricane-travel-checklist">hurricane travel checklist</a> before you depart.
+For a comprehensive packing plan designed around storm season conditions, review our hurricane travel checklist before you depart.

 ## Weighing Bags When the Power’s Out: Field-Tested Techniques